Bragging rights are on the line at this event that brings the Divine Nine together every Sunday in July and August.

 By Blake Carter

 The Divine Nine organizations, which are a group of historically African-American fraternities and sororities, have been competing in just about everything for over 100 years now.
-At Darby Park in Inglewood, members of Alpha Phi Alpha Fraternity, Inc., Kappa Alpha Psi Fraternity, Inc., Omega Psi Phi Fraternity, Inc., and Phi Beta Sigma Fraternity, Inc. will be going at it on the softball field.
+At Darby Park in Inglewood, members of Alpha Phi Alpha Fraternity, Inc., Kappa Alpha Psi Fraternity, Inc., Omega Psi Phi Fraternity, Inc., and Phi Beta Sigma Fraternity, Inc. have been going at it on the softball field since 1976.

 The season has just begun, and there will be games at 3 p.m. and 5 p.m. every Sunday through the end of August.

-As much as it is about bragging rights, these games are bigger than that, as it provides a family environment for the black Greek community.
+As much as it is about bragging rights, these games are bigger than that, as it provides a family environment for the Divine Nine community.

-Like any Divine Nine event, the fraternities and sororities turn this into a party, with a DJ playing music in-between innings or anytime a big play happens on the field, which gives the spectators a reason to stroll.
+Like any Divine Nine event, the fraternities and sororities turn this into a party, with a DJ playing music in-between innings or anytime a big play happens on the field, which gives the spectators a chance to stroll.
 Everybody wears their letters and it is a great opportunity to see old faces from college days.
 Members of Alpha Kappa Alpha Sorority Inc., Delta Sigma Theta Sorority Inc., Zeta Phi Beta Sorority Inc., Sigma Gamma Rho Sorority Inc., and Iota Phi Theta Fraternity Inc., will also be on hand to enjoy in the festivities.
-This is a family event, with kids running around as they are in the presence of hundreds of college educated black people.

 “You have people that haven’t seen each other in several months, or sometimes years,” Johnson said.
 “You’ll get line brothers and sisters who are reunited, and different people from different eras of different chapters, who might be 20 or 30 years apart, that can all hang out at the park.”